code-kern-ai/refinery-sample-projects/README.md

 [![refinery repository](https://uploads-ssl.webflow.com/61e47fafb12bd56b40022a49/62d1586ddec8452bb40c3256_sample-projects.svg)](https://github.com/code-kern-ai/refinery-sample-projects)

-# 🧮 Finetuning similarity search
+# 🧮 Fine-tuning embeddings for better similarity search
 In this use case, we show you how to fine-tune embeddings on your own data for better similarity search using [Kern *refinery*](https://github.com/code-kern-ai/refinery) and [Quaterion](https://github.com/qdrant/quaterion).
+This repository is accompanied by [a blog post article](www.kern.ai/post/fine-tune-your-embeddings-for-better-similarity-search) that gives additional insights into this use case.

 <img src="figures/screenshot import snapshot.png" width=500px>